e-picas/dev-tools/README.md

 ## Events

-For each action of the `deploy.sh` script, an event will be triggered BEFORE and AFTER the action is called.
+For each action of the `dev-tools.sh` script, an event will be triggered BEFORE and AFTER the action is called.
 This allows user to define a special behavior for each action using the configuration values constructed like: